The Information Superhighwayman

 In a few years we may well realise that we have lost so much of the 70s and 80s that it is verging on the unbelievable.
 In other areas of history and modern archaeology we have finally understood the need to keep first-hand personal stories from sources such as the mill-workers and miners and the soldiers in the First and Second World Wars.
 One day maybe I should expect somebody to turn up at my house with a tape-recorder in an attempt to force me to try and remember stuff.
 With luck, they will bring tea and cakes and forgive the fact that as a somewhat senile Primary Source, I will probably be quite useless by then.

 It’s easier to learn from history when we bother to preserve it.
 The arrogance of not doing so seems quite incredible to me.
 But what would I know?
-I am just another unreliable source.
+I am just another unreliable primary source.

 Two seemingly unrelated events decided to correlate themselves in my head today and I thought I would ponder out loud just for the irony value.